 Alright here’s the recipe card so you save it for later!

 - 2 Tbsp grated parmesan cheese

 - 1 small onion diced small (about 1/3-1/2 cup)

 - 1 tsp garlic powder

 - Garlic salt for sprinkling on top

-- Mix all ingredients (besides the oil and garlic salt) with your hands in a bowl
+- Mix all of the ingredients (besides the garlic salt and olive oil) in a large bowl with clean hands until combined.